percona/pmm/source/install/docker-setting-up.rst

 This step is not required if you are running |pmm-server| for the first time.
-However, it ensures that if there is an older version of the image tagged with
-|opt.latest| available locally, it will be replaced by the actual latest
+However, it ensures that if there is an older version of the image tagged with ``2.0.0-beta1`` available locally, it will be replaced by the actual latest version.
-version.

 .. _data-container: